CAA protests: Traffic snarls in national capital, Delhi-Gurgaon border chokes with vehicles

 Authorities tweeted regular updates on the traffic situation.
 "Traffic is heavy in the carriageway from Aya Nagar Border to Delhi and Kapashera Border to Delhi due to demonstration.
 Road No. 13A between Mathura Road and Kalindi Kunj is closed for traffic movement.
 People coming from Noida are advised to take DND or Akshardham to reach Delhi," the Delhi Police said in a tweet.

-Despite prohibitory orders issued by the Delhi Police, protestors have gathered at Red Fort and Mandhi House.
+Despite prohibitory orders issued by the Delhi Police, protestors have gathered at Red Fort and Mandi House.
 Police have already detained scores of protesters at the Red Fort and taken away in buses.

 None of these protests has got permission from the Delhi Police to hold marches, police said.
 The Delhi Metro Rail Corporation has closed entry and exit gates of 16 stations.